goauthentik/authentik/website/docs/core/certificates.md

 -   Connecting to remote docker hosts using the Docker integration
 -   Verifying LDAP Servers' certificates
 -   Encrypting outposts' endpoints
+-   Configure a webhook to use uploaded SSL certificates

 ## Default certificate